 Defining splines over a sphere has been studied during the past decade.
-[Alfeld et al. 1996a] present spherical barycentric coordinates which naturally lead to the theory of Spherical Bernstein-Bézier polynomials (SBB).
-They show fitting scattered data on sphere-like surfaces with SBB in [Alfeld et al. 1996b].
-[Pfeifle and Seidel 1995b] present scalar spherical triangular splines and demonstrate the use of these splines for approximating spherical scattered data.
-[Neamtu 1996] constructs a functional space of homogeneous simplex splines and shows that restricting the homogeneous splines to a sphere gives rise to the space of spherical simplex splines.
-[He et al. 2005] present rational spherical spline for genus zero shape modeling.
+Alfeld et al. [10] present spherical barycentric coordinates which naturally lead to the theory of Spherical Bernstein-Bézier polynomials (SBB).
+They show fitting scattered data on sphere-like surfaces with SBB in [11].
+Pfeifle and Seidel [12] present scalar spherical triangular splines and demonstrate the use of these splines for approximating spherical scattered data.
+Neamtu [13] constructs a functional space of homogeneous simplex splines and shows that restricting the homogeneous splines to a sphere gives rise to the space of spherical simplex splines.
+He et al. [14] present rational spherical spline for genus zero shape modeling.